 Headed to sunny Southern California anytime soon?
 Consider taking advantage of the Southern California CityPASS, which offers a tremendous savings at four of the area’s top attractions and lets you skip ticket lines.
 The Southern California CityPASS provides access to Disneyland, Disney California Adventure, LEGOLAND California and SeaWorld in San Diego.

-My husband and I used the Southern California CityPASS this spring on a trip that started in Anaheim, home of Disneyland, and ended in San Diego, one of our favorite destinations, and we found it to be incredibly convenient and a help to the budget.
+My husband and I used the Southern California CityPASS on a trip that started in Anaheim, home of Disneyland, and ended in San Diego, one of our favorite destinations, and we found it to be incredibly convenient and a help to the budget.
+Read more about What to Do in San Diego.

 What You Get